-OUCOP Commitment to Diversity, Inclusion, & Equal Opportunity
+OUCOP Commitment to Diversity, Equity, Inclusion, & Equal Opportunity

 By conducting a comprehensive, flexible, holistic review of all applicants, we strive to seat a diverse class constituted by academically gifted, highly motivated, resilient students who share a deep commitment to the values and goals of our profession and our college.